dataflake/dataflake.docbuilder/docs/usage.rst

-This configuration will create a script named ``docbuilderdocs`` which builds the `Sphinx` documentation found in the :mod:`dataflake.docbuilder` trunk and all development tags.
+This configuration will create a script named ``docbuilderdocs`` which builds the `Sphinx` documentation found in the :mod:`dataflake.docbuilder` development head and all tags.

 The following keywords can be used with this recipe (documentation see above):